MOLLENKOPF ATHLETIC CENTER

-The Bimel Practice Complex, which features two lighted 100-yard fields - one Bermuda grass to match the surface in Ross-Ade Stadium and one FieldTurf - was built in 2009 as part of the Mackey Complex project and resides north of the Mollenkopf Athletic Center.
-It was named for longtime athletics benefactor Carl Bimel in 2012.
+The Bimel Practice Complex, which features two lighted 100-yard fields - one Bermuda grass to match the surface in Ross-Ade Stadium and one FieldTurf - was built in 2009 and resides north of the football performance complex.
+It was named for longtime Purdue Athletics benefactor Carl Bimel in 2012.